What is the Maturity RECEIVED Function?

 - Maturity (required argument) – The security’s maturity date or when it expires.

 - Investment (required argument) – This is the amount invested in the security.

 - Discount (required argument) – This is the security’s discount rate.

 - Basis (optional argument) – The type of day count basis to be used.

 - Excel stores dates as sequential serial numbers so they can be used in calculations.
 By default, January 1, 1900 is serial number 1, and January 1, 2018 is serial number 43101 because it is 43,101 days after January 1, 1900.

 - Settlement, maturity, and basis are truncated to integers.

 How to use the maturity RECEIVED Function in Excel?

-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s look at an example: